The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks

 The vortex pair slightly outside the innermost pair can also be seen to migrate inwards for over 100 orbits.
+Migration has, however, only a minor impact on the overall picture, and seems to be relevant only for adjacent vortex pairs which undergo merging.
+The reason for the little amount of migration might be the constantly created surface density perturbations due to the VSI. \citet{Meheut2012} also observed very little to no migration at all.
+The vortices found in our simulations are highly elliptic, with aspect ratios at $\chi \gtrsim 8$, which might also explain their slow migration, as discussed in \citet{Richard2013}.
 Due to their longevity, the observed vortices could act as stable and effective dust traps.

 To investigate this possibility further, we are studying the radial pressure structure induced by the large central vortex.
 Radially migrating dust grains accumulate in pressure maxima, which makes them potential sites for direct gravitational collapse of the dust clouds or for the triggering of Streaming Instability.
 The left panel of \autoref{fig:Vortex_Structure} depicts the radial pressure and vorticity profile through the center of the large vortex in \autoref{fig:3DHeights} after 720 orbits.
 The anticyclone, visible as a minimum in vorticity, has formed a clear maximum in the gas pressure in the midplane of the disk.